-Join Bert Monroy for an in-depth discussion in this video Turning day into night, part of Bert Monroy: Dreamscapes Volume 1.
+Join Bert Monroy for an in-depth discussion in this video Turning day into night, part of Creating Dreamscapes in Photoshop: 1.

 In this movie we're going to take out ancient renaissance city and turn it into night time.…Now the first thing we need to do is to actually isolate the room where our little boy is staying up late.…The reason I'm going to it now is because, since it's still day time in its original…form, it's easy to go in there and select things, like for instance, up here, this is…the room where our little boy is going to be, right up in this area here.…So I'm going to go in there and select these window panes.…Now in your particular situation you can use the Lasso tool, you can use the Pen tool,…whatever you feel is necessary.…